Kong/docs.konghq.com/app/enterprise/0.36-x/developer-portal/configuration/authentication/oidc.md

 Session Plugin Config does not apply when using OpenID Connect.
-Any session configuration is defined in the configuration object itself and not in a seperate portal session configuration object as it is with other Dev Portal authentication options.
+Any session configuration is defined in the configuration object itself and not in a separate portal session configuration object as it is with other Dev Portal authentication options.

 ### Sample Configuration Object